tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

     ```java
     Vertx vertx = Vertx.vertx();
     ```
-  - it’s the control center of Vert.x and is how you do pretty much everything, including creating clients and servers, getting a reference to the event bus, setting timers, as well as many other things
+  - it's the control center of Vert.x and is how you do pretty much everything, including creating clients and servers, getting a reference to the event bus, setting timers, as well as many other things

 - **Event-driven approach** with [**Futures**](https://vertx.io/docs/apidocs/io/vertx/core/Future.html), which are equivalent to JS Promises
   - **Each Vertx instance maintains several event loops** (by default based on the number of available cores on the machine, but this can be overridden). **This means a single Vertx process can scale across your server.** Even though a Vertx instance maintains multiple event loops, **any particular handler will never be executed concurrently**, and in most cases (with the exception of worker verticles, see below) will always be called using the exact same event loop.